 In addition to charging you based on the number of miles you drive, Metromile charges a monthly base fee.
 The base rate is determined by a driver's profile, so it’s hard to give an accurate estimate of Metromile rates.
 Because the number of miles you drive per month may vary, your bill may change by the month.

 Esurance’s pay-per-mile system works a little differently than Metromile’s.
-Esurance isn’t a strictly pay per mile car insurance company like Metromile.
-But they offer this usage-based driving program in addition to a more standard insurance program.
-They advertise a program for low-mileage drivers specifically, with low-mileage drivers traveling fewer than 10,000 miles per year.
-Esurance’s pay per mile is only available in select states and excludes electric vehicles and hybrids.
+Esurance isn’t a strictly pay-per-mile car insurance company.
+But the company offers a usage-based driving program in addition to a standard insurance option.
+Esurance advertises a program for low-mileage drivers specifically, with low-mileage drivers defined as those traveling fewer than 10,000 miles per year.
+Esurance’s pay-per-mile coverage is available in select states and excludes electric vehicles and hybrids.

 Esurance's pay-per-mile insurance program uses a plug-in device in the OBD-II port to record your mileage and determine your per-mile fee.
 Your base rate is assigned based on your age, gender, driving history, and vehicle-specific information.
 If your mileage fluctuates, your bill will vary.